 Why does it seem like there is a survey for everything?
 Surveys asking things like tell us about your experience on our website (often as soon as we land on the site), to how was your vacation stay?
-Once I actually had a hotel employee chase me down the hall because I didn’t answer all the questions on her survey.
+Once we actually had a hotel employee chase us down the hall because we didn’t answer all the questions on her survey.

 Here at Windstream Enterprise, this kind of feedback is essential to our business.
 Our own transformation process literally began because we knew we had to connect and elevate this experience for our customers.
 Improving our CX is now a primary focus for EVERY employee here at Windstream Enterprise.
 And the most essential ingredient in this transformation process was listening to what our customers had to say.

 Making VOC – Voice of the Customer – central to CX

 Listening is really just the start of things; acting on what you hear comes next.
 WE did that by establishing a VoC – Voice of the Customer – program designed to proactively monitor the customer experience.
 By looking at both what we see as “inside out” metrics (our own internal operational metrics), alongside “outside in” metrics (customer feedback), we’re able to:

 In fact, understanding how a customer views their interaction and relationship is important to both Windstream Enterprise and the customer themselves.
 If we aren’t on the same page, the customer won’t be happy and we aren’t able to meet (or exceed) their needs.
 That’s what a VoC program is really all about.

 Taking Action: What WE learned in our 2017 CX Survey